-Other recipes good with this icing include Soft Cinnamon Cookies, Cinnamon Rolls, and Soft Pumpkin Cookies.
-The flavor of browned butter plays well with almost any cookies or sweets spiced with cinnamon, nutmeg, allspice or cloves.
+Other recipes good with this icing include Whey Biscuits, Cinnamon Rolls, and Soft Pumpkin Cookies.
+The flavor of browned butter plays well with almost any cookies or sweets spiced with cinnamon, nutmeg, allspice, or cloves.

-Up until now, I’ve always made this icing the traditional way.
-Perhaps it’s the way you do it, too.
+Up until now, I’ve always made this icing the traditional way on top of the stove.
+Perhaps that’s the way you do it, too.

-Heat butter very slowly in a skillet or small pan.
-Watch and wait until the butter finally turns brown (and sometimes burns).
+Heat butter very slowly in a skillet or small pan while you stir (or get tired of stirring).
+Watch and wait until the butter finally turns brown and sometimes even burns.
 Z-z-z-z-z-z.

 Then I tried making it in my microwave oven.
-I put 4 tablespoons butter in a 4-cup Pyrex glass measuring dish and covered it with a cheap paper plate so it would be easy to scrape off butter splatters.
+I put 4 tablespoons of butter into a 4-cup Pyrex glass measuring dish and covered it with a cheap paper plate so it would be easy to scrape off the butter splatters.

 Exactly 3 minutes and 50 seconds later, the butter was browned to perfection.
 No stirring or babysitting necessary.